How to Install a Wildcard SSL Certificate on NGINX Server?

 Note: Modify the “server” text in the above command line using your own server name.

 Step 3: Next, you will have to submit a Common name.
-For this purpose, type the
+For this purpose, type the name of qualified domain that you are hoping to secure.

-Step 5: Now, provide your organizational details.
+Step 4: Now, provide your organizational details.

 Step 6: At this point, tap into your SSL/TLS certificate and receive your files (Here, you will receive both CSR and Private-key files).

-Step 7: Save the Private key on the same server where you want to install SSL certificate.
+Step 7: Save the Private key on the same server where you want to install the SSL certificate.

 Installing a Wildcard SSL Certificate on Nginx Server

-Step 1- Purchase your Wildcard SSL certificate
+Step 1: Purchase your Wildcard SSL certificate

-At this point, to go forward on how to install the Wildcard SSL certificate Nginx, it becomes essential for you to Purchase Wildcard SSL from the best SSL providers at the most nominal prices.
-Do not forget to make sure that the certificate you purchase fits your criteria properly.
-Evaluate the features and benefits it has to offer.
-Also, do not forget to consider the encryption strength and CSR key signature it can offer to your subdomains.
+At this point, to go forward with installing the Wildcard SSL certificate on Nginx, it becomes essential for you to Purchase Wildcard SSL from the best SSL providers at the most nominal prices.

-Step 2- Download the Certificate Files To Your Server
+Step 2: Download the Certificate Files To Your Server

-Step 3- Configure the Nginx server with the new certificate
+Step 3: Configure the Nginx server with the New Certificate

-In the second step, we have helped you understand how to receive both your primary and intermediary certificates properly.
-Now, using smart software like FTP or SSH, log in to your server and install both of these certificates on the path “/etc/ssl” on Nginx server.
+- Now, using smart software like FTP or SSH, log in to your server and install both certificates in the path “/etc/ssl” on the Nginx server.

-You must also copy the private key that was generated during the procurement of the CSR process.
-After this, you need to concatenate both certificates.
+- After this, you need to concatenate both certificates.
 So, you need to run the command accordingly.

 To complete the merge process, you need to run the openSSL command.